bic-org-uk/bic-lcf/docs/LCF-DataFrameworks.md

 ### <a name="f12"></a> 12 Check-in
 [Back to functions list](#functions)

-The check-in function combines the following core functions:
+The check-in function, if successfully executed, causes an LMS to perform a number of consequential actions.
+These actions are performed internally within the LMS, so how they are performed is beyond the scope of LCF.
+Depending upon the precise circumstances, some or all of the following entity record modification actions might be performed by an LMS:

--   Retrieve the item record and modify to update circulation status and location.
+-   The LMS would retrieve the item record and modify to update circulation status and location.

--   Retrieve the loan record for this item and modify it to update its status.
+-   The LMS would retrieve the loan record for this item and modify it to update its status.

--   Retrieve the patron record and modify it to update the number of items on loan.
+-   The LMS would retrieve the patron record and modify it to update the number of items on loan.

+-   If appropriate (such as when the item is overdue, or when a loan fee is dependent upon the precise date and time of check-in), the LMS would create a charge record for any fine or fee due.

 #### Request